catenax-ng/product-onboarding/github/README.md

 # This folder contains Terraform scripting for GitHub onboarding

-**TLDR** one terraform run for all gh-repositorys gh-teams and gh-mapping between repositorys and teams
+**TLDR** one terraform run for all gh-repositories, gh-teams and gh-mapping between repositories and teams

-In our case we have one Github Organisation which is capable for all github repository information within the catena-x ng for each product.
+In our case we have one GitHub Organization which contains all GitHub repository information within catena-x ng for each product.

 ## Assigning a team as contributor to a repository via terraform